 Not all organisations have a traditional HR department.
 Some now outsource services such as recruitment, payroll and pensions management to external dedicated human resources outsourcing (HRO) companies, recruitment agencies or consultancies.

-If you're looking to specialise in recruitment, large international agencies operate across the employment market.
-For example, Adecco connects more than 70,000 workers with job opportunities each day throughout its 500-plus locations spanning 60 countries.
+If you're looking to specialise in recruitment, you should look at large international agencies such as Adecco.
 Many smaller independent agencies specialise in an industry or particular sector, such as education or digital.

 Who are the main graduate employers?